This penne alla vodka recipe is a super quick and easy pasta dish that you’ll make over and over again, with Zia Francesca’s stamp of approval!

 Ingredients

-- 6 Tbsp good quality extra virgin olive oil
+- 6 Tbsp extra virgin olive oil (good quality)

-- small bunch of Italian parsley, chopped
+- 1 small bunch Italian parsley chopped

-- Kosher or sea salt, to taste
+- ⅛ tsp sea salt to taste

-- 2 oz heavy cream, preferably organic
+- 2 oz heavy cream (preferably organic)

-- 5 or 6 leaves of fresh basil
+- 5 leaves basil

 Instructions